 The mood becomes more sombre with ‘Peggy Gordon’, with Ross’ gentle, almost lazy vocals carrying the mood of regret and more unrequited love.
 Finally, there is another original, ‘Goodbye (This Time Forever)’ featuring pipes and snare by Andrew Aitken and Michael Wood which seems to continue the theme of the song.
 Inver is superficially a simple album but its still waters run deep.
 I can do no more than recommend it to your attention.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the HAV – Inver link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the HAV – Inver link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 ORDER – [CD]

 Artists’ website: http://havband.co.uk/